 Toasting Quinoa

-- If using prewashed quinoa, measure the quinoa and transfer to a medium-sized bowl and fill it with water.
+- If using prewashed quinoa, measure the quinoa and transfer it to a medium-sized bowl, and fill it with water.
 Next, pour the contents into a fine-mesh sieve, then rinse the quinoa again with fresh water and set aside.

-- When using unwashed quinoa, measure the quinoa and place it into a bowl.
+- When using unwashed quinoa, measure it and place it in a bowl.
 Then, fill it with clean water and allow it to soak for approximately 20-30 minutes.

-- Now, use a wire whisk to swish the quinoa around to remove the soapy residue that comes out of the quinoa.
+- Now, use a wire whisk to swish the quinoa around to remove the soapy residue from the quinoa.

 - Next, pour the contents into a fine-mesh sieve, then rinse the quinoa again with fresh water and set aside.